pcmihnea/HA_WMR500/README.md

 In the following steps, the main unit will be referenced as `WMR500`, or just `device`.

 ## 1. Define the cloud services replacements
-Since the integration relies on non-standard libraries, a [Home Assistant Docker installation](https://www.home-assistant.io/installation/linux#install-home-assistant-container) is assumed to be already working.
-Also, a MQTT broker (for example Mosquitto) is also [installed](https://mosquitto.org/download), [configured](https://mosquitto.org/man/mosquitto-conf-5.html) and [accessible in HA](https://www.home-assistant.io/docs/mqtt/broker).

-The WMR500's main base relies on at least two cloud services, a HTTPS server [`app.idtlive.com`](https://app.idtlive.com) and a MQTT broker [`mqtt.idtlive.com`](mqtt://mqtt.idtlive.com:1883).
+The WMR500 relies on at least two cloud services, a HTTPS server [`app.idtlive.com`](https://app.idtlive.com) and a MQTT broker [`mqtt.idtlive.com`](mqtt://mqtt.idtlive.com:1883).
 Since neither are available anymore, new ones need to be deployed locally, and WMR500's traffic to be redirected to them instead.

 For traffic routing, a local static DNS entry is required - one method that doesn't depend on more advanced network routers is to:
 - Install a DNS server on a user server, configuring it to assign DNS translation to local IP addresses,
 - Configure the network router's DHCP server's advertised secondary DNS server to the user server IP address.

-As a example, a RaspberryPi4B+ running HomeAssistant, and assigned a IP address of 192.168.0.2, connected to a router with LAN address 192.168.0.1:
+As a example, for a RaspberryPi4B+ assigned a IP address of 192.168.0.2, connected to a router with LAN address 192.168.0.1:
-- Install on the RaspberryPi a DNS server using: `sudo apt install dnsmasq`.
+- Install a DNS server using: `sudo apt install dnsmasq`.
 - Configure the DNS server by adding the following lines to `/etc/dnsmasq.conf`:
 		```
 		address=/app.idtlive.com/192.168.0.2